Jonny Howson: 2014–15 season

-2015–16 season
+2015–2017

 Howson recorded a total of 33 appearances and 3 goals in the Premier League and 35 appearances and 4 goals in all competitions.
 The club were relegated immediately back down to the Football League Championship at the end of the season.

-2016–17 season

 Howson recorded a total of 37 appearances and scored six goals in the EFL Championship and 38 appearances and scoring six goals in all competitions.

 Middlesbrough

-2017–18 season

 On 7 July 2017, after much speculation, Howson signed for newly relegated EFL Championship club Middlesbrough, for an undisclosed fee, reported to be around £6 million.
-He signed for the club on the same day as Derby County defender, Cyrus Christie, did.
 He made his debut on 5 August 2017, the opening day of the Championship season, in a 1–0 defeat to promotion-favoured Wolverhampton Wanderers, in which he was substituted off in the 81st minute for Rudy Gestede.

-Despite Middlesbrough being favourites to lift the Championship trophy, the team suffered a string of negative results, which resulted in the dismissal of manager Garry Monk, two days before Christmas.
-Tony Pulis replaced him, and the changes kicked in slowly.
-The signing of Muhamed Bešić on loan from Everton created extra pressure for Howson and his midfield partners Adam Clayton and Grant Leadbitter to make regular appearances.
-The club finished the season in fifth place, where they qualified for the play-offs, where they were defeated by Aston Villa 1–0 on aggregate.
+The club finished the 2017–18 season in fifth place to qualify for the play-offs, where they were defeated by Aston Villa 1–0 on aggregate.
 He scored twice in 41 appearances in the Championship, with 44 appearances in all competitions.

+On 29 December 2023, Howson played his 300th game for Middlesbrough in a 2–1 away win over Huddersfield Town.
+Howson had a penalty saved but scored from the resulting corner.
+On 3 May 2024, Howson signed a new one-year contract with Middlesbrough.
+He has since left Middlesbrough upon the expiration of his contract.

+Leeds United Academy

+On 11 August 2025 Leeds FC announced Howson's return to the club in a "player-coach role" in the Leeds United Academy.